-My youngest daughter could've been an abortion and she's the best thing that ever happened by Zoe
+My youngest daughter could've been an abortion and she's the best thing that ever happened

 It's strange to look back to when I got married at 26 years old because I wanted children in wedlock, life never turns out quite like you would have planned it.
 I left my husband aged 30 with no babies and just sheer dismay that I had spent so much time in a loveless relationship.

 In my vulnerable and lonely state I met with an old boyfriend from my teenage years, I was wary, he had been extremely abusive physically, mentally, emotionally, in fact, every way possible.

 He convinced me he was a changed man and I reluctantly started a relationship with him and alas 3 months later I was pregnant, not expected of course but at 31 years old I felt my time was running out.

 Well, by the time the baby was born he was seeing someone else, by the time my daughter was 21 days old I was sleeping on my parent's floor with PND, PTSD from giving birth alone, anxiety and depression.